 There are articles about purported P3 alternatives and lookalikes.
 We’ve examined them.
 None give the speed ranking information we desire.
 We hope GoDaddy creates a revised edition or someone else adopts this plugin.
 It’s needed for speed assessments.
 P3 shows information not represented in any known speed report we’ve found.
-It’s not crippled because we’ve found workarounds for it’s shortcomings.
+It’s not crippled because we’ve found workarounds for it’s shortcomings (dialing back PHP).

 Let’s look at some P3 results for PagePipe.com which loads in under 1 second.
-We use the free theme Magazeen-Lite (active installs: 400+, Zip download: 432k).
+We were using the free theme Magazeen-Lite at the time of this test (active installs: 400+, Zip download: 432k).
 It’s load time is 37 milliseconds according to P3.
 Fast!
 We selected this bare-bones theme because it’s package size was small and light.
 NOTE: We’re now using the Twenty-seventeen default theme.

 We have: 56 free WordPress plugins.
 What?!

 That’s right.
 56 are active.
 4 are inactive.
 P3 says they all load in 396 milliseconds.
 Good enough.
 We suspect they load faster than that.
 But as we’ve said; it’s plugin rank that’s important for sorting.

 - Broken Link Checker (which we run quarterly).